"Doctor," Wyn said as she watched him step back from the console

 WAS getting him down about all this.
 He could handle everything that was

-him, there was very little point in anything.
-The effort had to be for
+beside him, there was very little point in anything.
+The effort had to

-something or somebody other than his own gratification.
-That was why he
+be for something or somebody other than his own gratification.
+That was

-had sought out companionship along the great endurance test of his life.
+why he had sought out companionship along the great endurance test of

-That was why he risked his hearts on losing them.
-Because he needed them
+his life.
+That was why he risked his hearts on losing them, because he

-a stupid thing to say.
+thing to say.
 And the REAL Jo would never say it.
-She knows how
+She knows how much I

-much I care for her.
-The way I care now for her daughter.
-They both mean
+care for her - the way I care now for her daughter.
+They both mean worlds

-worlds to me.
-If caring for somebody is using them, then… then they
+to me.
+If caring for somebody is using them, then… then they all

-all used me just as much.
-Everyone who ever stepped into the TARDIS with
+used me just as much - everyone who ever stepped into the TARDIS with

 me.
 Because I know they all cared."